LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/even-though.md

 ---
-slug: "/poemas/even-though-i-don't-believe"
+slug: "/poemas/even-though"
 tags: ["love"]
-title: "even-though-i-don't-believe"
+title: "even-though"
 ---
+Even though

-Even though I don't believe
+I don't believe

 in those esoteric treats,

 whatever phase that you face

-is plenitude to me.
+is plenitude to me...
+Kind of...

 &nbsp;